alechenninger/comet/README.md

 # comet

-An WebSocket based, IRC web application with guaranteed delivery.
+A WebSocket based, IRC web application with guaranteed delivery.

 That's the idea anyway :).